Xiaoming94/RustQuiz_NexerRnD/basics/questions.md

     function_with_struct2(struct_instance);
 }
 ```
-There will be a separate sections about structs later in rust.
+There will be a separate sections about structs later.
 For now consider the C++ code below as the equivalent:
 ```C++
 struct MyStruct {
     std::string name;